How does Mesa report the spore population on their Certificate of Analysis?

-The EZTest Steam biological indicator is perfectly suited for applications such as these.
-We also have an array of specially manufactured gaskets which will securely hold the BI in place.
-For additional information about Sterilization in Place (SIP) validation efforts, please read Spore News Volume 3, Number 4 at the following link. http://biologicalindicators.mesalabs.com/wp-content/uploads/sites/31/2014/03/V3-N4-Rick-SIP-problems-and-solution.pdf
+The EZTest Steam biological indicator is also perfectly suited for applications such as these.
+We offer an array of specially manufactured gaskets which will securely hold the BI in place.
+For additional information about Sterilization in Place (SIP) validation efforts, please read the following Spore News.

 I need to verify spore population label claim as part of our incoming inspection.
 What aspects of this test do I need to know to provide best chances for successful verification?

 When trying to verify or duplicate someone else’s data, rule number 1 is to eliminate as many potential sources for variation as possible.
-Essentially, you want to execute the test in as close to an identical manner as is was performed to obtain the original data.
-Follow the link below to access the population assay procedures for each Mesa Labs product.
+Essentially, you want to execute the test in as close to an identical manner as was performed to obtain the original data.
+Population procedures are located on each product page.

 For additional information, please read Spore News Volume 4, Number 6 and Spore News Volume 10, Number 2 at the following links.

 I read in ISO 11138-7 that the resistance for the spore suspension I purchased may be altered when I use it to inoculate my products.
 Can you explain why the spores change their resistance capability?